 1-91 Day Lease Termination Notice Forms

-How to Write an Eviction Notice in Colorado
+How To Write an Eviction Notice in Colorado

-How to Calculate Expiration Date in Colorado
+How To Calculate Expiration Date in Colorado

-How to Serve an Eviction Notice in Colorado
+How To Serve an Eviction Notice in Colorado

-- Handing the notice to the tenant in person;
+- Hand delivery to the tenant

 Sources

-- 1 Colorado Court Rules of Civil Procedure - Rule 6
+- 2 Colorado Court Rules of Civil Procedure - Rule 6

 -